-NEW YORK, N.Y. - Stocks are closing lower across the board as a partial shutdown of the U.S. government enters a third day.
+NEW YORK, N.Y. - The stock market is sliding to its lowest level in a month as a partial shutdown of the U.S. government enters a third day.

 © Copyright 2013